sematext/docs/docs/team/app-guests.md

 ![Apps You Can Access](../images/team/apps_you_can_access.png)

-If you have a pending invite a red circle is displayed next to the **Team** menu item in the main navigation as well as next to the **Apps** section.
+If you have a pending invite, a red circle is displayed next to the **Team** menu item in the main navigation as well as next to the **Apps** section.